gitcoinco/grants-stack/packages/round-manager/README.md

 ### Monitoring

-To setup monitoring for this project, follow the instructions at [MONITORING.md](docs/MONITORING.md)
+To set up monitoring for this project, follow the instructions at [MONITORING.md](docs/MONITORING.md)